mohamedyasser27/rest-api-countries/README.md

 - use SVGR to use SVGs as components for cleaner code.
 - use react router to manage routing.
 - use custom hooks.
+- usage of line clamp to limit the number of lines

 ### Continued development